jasoneveleth/hdcms-c/README.md

 # Increasing performance

-* set all `allocd`s to 128 or something, so the expandable memory starts larger
 * remove `vec_copy()` calls in `prob_dot_prod`
 * remove `mat_copy()` in `peak_sim_measure_L2` (since the input
   is the output of `peak_stat`?)